NafisHandoko/react-clock/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 You just need to open <a href="https://nafishandoko-rclock.netlify.app/">this project demo</a>.
-After it loads properly, you can use it like you use a calculator as usual.
+Once loaded properly, you can press the play button to start the timer.
+By default, the timer uses 25-minute sessions and 5-minute breaks.
+But you can adjust it by pressing the plus or minus button to increase and decrease the session and break values.

 <p align="right">(<a href="#top">back to top</a>)</p>